idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 }
 ```

-> The above command returns a `201 Created` and no JSON output when it is successful.

 ### Description

 This call tracks the fabric cuts (CAD lengths) of fabrics.
 Cut lengths for all shell, lining, and a few specific options for each garment need to be entered into the Trinity system.